 Our graduates have a unique combination knowledge, hands-on skills and practical experience so they’re ready to hit the ground running at your organization.
 Discover how our students can help solve real-world challenges and take your business to the next level.

-Students in the final semester of their program, participate in work-integrated learning opportunities — students work in multi-disciplinary teams on real-life and open-ended challenges under the supervision of a faculty member with industry experience in your problem area.
+Students in the final semester of their program participate in work-integrated learning opportunities.
+This is where students work in multi-disciplinary teams on real-life and open-ended challenges under the supervision of a faculty member with industry experience in your problem area.
 Students in the capstone project will apply research, critical thinking, communication and presentation skills.

 Do you have a potential capstone project topic for our students?

-Participating in a capstone project will involve a small time commitment from organizations.
-Clients should be invested in the proposed topic and should be relevant to the schools disciplines.
+Participating in a capstone project involves a small time commitment from organizations.
+Clients should be invested in the proposed topic and it should be relevant to the school's disciplines.
 Finally, companies should specify their ability to share information and whether or not a non-disclosure agreement would be required.

 - a concentrated pool of experienced, talented professionals with which to maintain your competitive advantage in the marketplace.

-- Submit your work term position offering(s) to our Work Integrated Learning team.
+- Submit your work term position offering(s) to our Work Integrated Learning team by emailing email@example.com.
 The position(s) will be posted at SAIT, the resumes collected and forwarded to you.